Tuesday, October 1, 2024

 Lost in Dallas: a short story

-"I’m looking forward to seeing you tomorrow in Dallas", I text my cousin Jason, a 40 something father of two teenagers.
+"I’m looking forward to seeing you tomorrow in Dallas", I texted my cousin Jason, a 40 something father of two teenagers.
 "Do you want to get together for dinner?"

-He texts back: "I've lost my mother!
-She walked out a couple of days ago and we can't find her!!"
+He texted back: "I've lost my mother!
+She walked out a couple of days ago and we can't find her anywhere!!"

 Oh my god.
 I knew that she wasn’t well, having suffered from schizophrenia for much of her life.
 Jason’s father had been taking care of her, but he passed away last year.
 Like any worthy son, he moved her from Houston up to his house in Dallas, becoming her caregiver.

-Some months ago, I was invited to give a talk in Dallas and planned to take my mom with me, thinking that it would be good to have a small family get together.
-So the next day comes, and my mom and I make our way (slowly) through the airport.
+The next day comes and my 83 year old mom and I make our way (slowly) through the airport.
 She prefers that I get her a wheelchair as it makes it easier to board the plane, and indeed we get to sit in the front row, with her taking the window seat and me taking the aisle, and a young lady joining us later in the middle seat.
 I take out my computer and start working on the talk that I'm supposed to give, and the young lady takes out her crochet needle and starts working on what I later learn is a sweater.
 She asks me about the slides on my computer, and I ask her about her crocheting, and my mom joins in, mentioning that she loves to knit.
 She has brought sandwiches and gives the spare one to the young lady.
 I close my computer and put it away in the pocket in front of me and spend the rest of the flight engaged in the conversation.

 As we are landing, I text Jason and ask about his mom.
 He replies "I found her!
-The police found her walking barefoot and took her to the hospital.
+A policeman found her walking barefoot and took her to the hospital.
 She's been there for three days as Jane Doe."

 The university has sent a driver, and he takes us to the hotel, which is only about 10 minutes away.
 We check in and go to the room and unpack.
 That's when I realize that I can’t find my computer.
-“Oh my god,” I tell my mom, “I must’ve left it on seat pocket on the plane!”
+“I must’ve left it on seat pocket on the plane!”, I hysterically tell my mom.

 In my mind I’m going over the possibilities.
 Perhaps the cleaning crew found the computer, in which case it would be stored somewhere in the airport.
-But the plane was late, and they were boarding immediately after we deplaned, which makes it more likely that the plane and my computer are now on the other side of the country.
+But the plane was late, and they were boarding immediately after we deplaned, which makes it more likely that the computer and the plane are now on the other side of the country.

 Using my phone, I search for information on what to do if you’ve done something stupid like this and learn that if the airline finds the computer, they will take it to the lost luggage office at the airport.
 There is a phone number and I call them, only to get their answering machine.
 I leave a message.

 The hotel has a pool.
 I’m going nuts, so to reduce the stress I go for a swim.
 Then with nothing to do, I collect my mom and we take a ride back to the airport.
 There is a line at the lost luggage counter, I can hear the phone ringing and no one answering it.
 We slowly make our way to the front and the lady says “I’m sorry, but no one has turned in a computer.”
 “Please give us a call later tonight.”
-I want to shout “but you don’t answer the phone!”.
-I turn and head back to the car.
+I want to scream “but you don’t answer the phone!”, but silently turn and head back to the car.

 We go back to the hotel and have a cup of tea.
-I realize that it’s really the uncertainty of not knowing that’s hard to take, boiling up my anxiety.
-I’d be happy to pay someone a few hundred dollars right now just so I would know whether the computer is going to be found or not.
+I realize that it’s the uncertainty of not knowing that’s hard to take, boiling up my anxiety.
+Indeed, I’d be happy to pay someone a few hundred dollars right now just so I would know whether the computer is going to be found or not.
 It’s an illogical thing to do because knowing about the outcome in advance will have no impact on the outcome, yet I’m willing to pay for it just so I wouldn’t have to suffer not knowing.
+But why is it that not knowing something can produce anxiety?

 Fortunately, distraction arrives in the form of my cousin and his two beautiful kids, which he’s been raising pretty much on his own.
-Remarkably, it’s not just his mom that has schizophrenia, it’s also his wife, a brilliant physicist whom he had to divorce a few years ago.
+You see, it’s not just his mom that has schizophrenia, it’s also his wife, a brilliant physicist whom he had to divorce a few years ago.
 Despite the separation, he takes care of her as well.
-I can’t find words to tell him how much I admire how he takes care of his family.
+I can’t find words to tell him how much I admired his love of family.

 He picks us up and we go to his house.
 I ask about the search for his mom.
 He says “I was out driving the neighborhood each moment of my waking hours for 3 days.
 I knocked on doors, put up flyers, called the police and the hospitals.”
 “I was just going out of my mind.”

 He continues: “The police wanted a doctor’s note saying my mom had dementia.
-Apparently, they would not look for someone with schizophrenia.”
+Apparently, they don’t search for a missing person with schizophrenia.”
 “And the hospitals said they had no one under with that description in the emergency room.”

 Then he says: “You know who helped me the most?”